Barrier-Certified Adaptive Reinforcement Learning with Applications to Brushbot Navigation: Safe Learning Framework

 At each time instant, an input-output pair $(\sigz_n,\delta_n)$, where $\sigz_n:=[\sigx_n;\sigu_n]$ and $\delta_n:=\sigx_{n+1}-\sigx_n$ for model learning is available.
 Under possibly nonstationary agent dynamics, it is vital for the model parameter estimation to be stable even after the agent dynamics changes.
-In this paper, we employ an adaptive learning with monotone approximation property.
-Note this approach shares the motivations of stable online learning with Lyapunov-like conditions.
+In this paper, we employ an adaptive algorithm with monotone approximation property.
+Note this approach shares a similar idea with stable online learning based on Lyapunov-like conditions.